 Conclusion

 The entire process of digitization has revolutionized the real estate industry.
-Digitization of land records can fasten the land acquisition process and make the entire land registration process more convenient.
+Digitization of land records can fasten the land acquisition process and make the whole land registration process more convenient.
 For individuals looking to buy homes, digitization can offer accurate details of the property of consideration.
-In addition, to buy a home, home loans can be very beneficial.
-You can gain a deep insight into what home loans are available, along with their tenure, interest rate, and several other factors.
-Besides, you can also gain more detailed knowledge on digitized land records and the services available with these land records on Finserv MARKETS.
+In addition, home loans can be very beneficial for purchasing a home.
+You can gain a deep insight into what home loans are available, their tenure, interest rate, and several other factors.
+Besides, you can also gain more detailed knowledge on digitized land records and the services public with these land records on Finserv MARKETS.